U-PROX CLC G80

 If Bluetooth is not enabled, the app will prompt you to enable it; tap “OK”.

-- Select the controller from the device list and tap the “Connect” button – an engineer code prompt will be displayed.
+- Select the control panel from the device list and tap the “Connect” button – an engineer code prompt will be displayed.

-- After entering the correct code, the controller configuration will be displayed.
+- After entering the correct code, the control panel configuration will be displayed.

 If an attempt is made to connect without authorization, a message will appear in the app window indicating that access is not permitted.